 THANKFULLY if you have a membership with Twin Cities Kids Club (if you’re in the area and aren’t a member you’re wasting money, I promise), you get a discount.

 So join the club, buy the tickets, and save some cash.
 You can thank me later

 Here’s the thing, I could go on and on about how excellent this place is.
-And I don’t generally like most places or most people.
-But this place, in particular, is unique.
 Maybe it’s the colors; perhaps it’s the peaceful feeling of knowing the kids are focused and happy, I don’t know.
 Could have been the cupcakes.
 I’m not sure.
 Whatever “it” was, I enjoyed my time there, and my kids did too.
 I almost hate to announce it for the entire area to hear because then more people will come- but it’s SUCH a great attraction.

 When you do go- here are a few tips to help make the experience as fun as possible

 - Bring plenty of water.
 There are a lot of active games and ways to work up a sweat (who knew) so make sure you have the kids’ water bottles